-- 1 'Arbitration Team' means the members of the ICA Management Team who manage arbitrations.

-This includes the ICA Managing Director. - 'Arbitration Strategy Committee' means the committee of which an arbitrator must be a member in order to be appointed as a Chair of a first tier tribunal or technical appeal committee.
-In order to be eligible to become a Chair member of the Arbitration Strategy Committee, that arbitrator must be / have been an ICA arbitrator for at least 5 years. - 3 'Articles' means our Articles of Association and any changes to them which are in force. - 4 'Bylaws' and 'Rules' mean all our bylaws and rules which are in force. - 'Committee' means any committee elected by the Individual Members.
+- 'Arbitration Team' means the members of the ICA Management Team who manage arbitrations.
+This includes the ICA Managing Director. - 'Arbitration Strategy Committee' means the Committee of which an arbitrator must be a member in order to be appointed as a Chair of a first tier Tribunal or Technical Appeal Committee.
+In order to be eligible to become a Chair member of the Arbitration Strategy Committee, that arbitrator must be / have been an ICA arbitrator for at least 5 years. - 3 'Articles' means our Articles of Association and any changes to them which are in force. - 4 'Bylaws' and 'Rules' mean all our bylaws and rules which are in force. - 5 'Committee' means any Committee elected by the Individual Members.
 Committee members will include anyone eligible, appointed or nominated to serve under our Articles. - 6 'Director' means any of our Directors, whether Ordinary or Associate, and includes the President, First Vice-President, Second Vice-President, Treasurer and immediate past President. - 'Associate Director' means a Director invited each year by the Directors and approved by the Members to serve the common interests of the industry. - 'Ordinary Director' means a Director elected by the Individual Members.
-It does not include the President, First Vice-President, Second Vice-President, Treasurer or immediate Past President. - 'Immediate Past President' does not include a President who is removed pursuant to Article 69 or ceases to be a Director pursuant to Article 80. - 7 'General Meeting' means a meeting of our Individual Members called under our Articles.
+It does not include the President, First Vice-President, Second Vice-President, Treasurer or immediate Past President. - 'Immediate Past President' does not include a President who is removed pursuant to Article 69 or ceases to be a Director pursuant to Article 80. - 7 Finance and General Committee ('FGC') comprises the President, First Vice-President, Second Vice-President, Treasurer, and immediate Past President.